hoaitrang13/Jobs-Teko-VNLife/Engineer/SRE.DevOps_Engineer.md

-## DevOps Engineer
+## SRE/DevOps Engineer
->Teko is looking for a highly motivated **DevOps Engineer**.
+>Teko is looking for a highly motivated **SRE/DevOps engineer**.
 As a member of the team, you will be exposed to all production services and infrastructure.
 This allows you to be a major multiplier on Teko’s product velocity.
 Our goal is to create a culture of service ownership, deploy immutably, and remove manual judgments, while automating the entire process to increase safety and confidence.

 ### Your responsibilities:
 - You will be part of an agile team, work with the SA to create a secure, scalable infrastructure for large-scale applications.